hmrc/http-verbs/README.md

 Internal hosts are identified with the configuration `internalServiceHostPatterns`.
 The headers which are forwarded include all the headers modelled explicitly in the `HeaderCarrier`, plus any that are listed with the configuration `bootstrap.http.headersAllowlist`.
-For external hosts, the headers must be provided explicitly to the VERB function (`GET`, `POST` etc).
+For external hosts, the headers should be provided explicitly to the VERB function (`GET`, `POST` etc).

 When providing additional headers to http requests, if it corresponds to an explicit one on the HeaderCarrier, it is recommended to replace it, otherwise you will be sending it twice:
 ```scala